squidfunk/mkdocs-material/docs/setup/setting-up-site-search.md

   - search
 ```

-The following options are supported:
+The following configuration options are supported:

 `lang`{ #search-lang }

 :   :octicons-milestone-24: Default: _automatically set_ – This option allows
-    to include the language-specific stemmers provided by [lunr-languages][5].
+    to include the language-specific stemmers provided by [lunr-languages].
     Note that Material for MkDocs will set this automatically based on the
-    [site language][6], but it may be overridden, e.g. to support multiple
+    [site language], but it may be overridden, e.g. to support multiple
     languages:

     === "A single language"